Slack Audit Logs

 Step 1: Create a Slack App

-- Navigate to api.slack.com/apps and sign in with your Slack workspace credentials.
+- Sign in with your Slack workspace credentials.

 - Click "Create New App" and select "From scratch".